 Project Development Phase

 The team develops the final report, a resource and document that establishes a clear and comprehensive framework for building resilience.
 This framework will allow each future investment and project – public or private, large or small – to contribute to a shared vision.
-The team is also developing the design for the proposed pilot project in preparation for the environmental review process and construction that begins in 2019.
-Expected completion in spring 2017.
+The team is also developing the design for the proposed pilot project in preparation for the environmental review process and construction.